Chatham Rock Phosphate project

-Since assisting Chatham Rock Phosphate Limited (CRP) prepared and lodged its initial prospecting licence application in 2007, Kenex has maintained significant involvement in this exciting and unique project.
+Since assisting Chatham Rock Phosphate Limited (CRP) prepare and lodge its initial prospecting licence application in 2007, Kenex has maintained significant involvement in this exciting and unique project.

 The Chatham Rise is a large underwater plateau lying east of New Zealand.
 Extensive phosphate (P2O5) deposits occur along 400 km of the crest of the Chatham Rise at water depths of 400 m or less.
 The phosphate is formed in nodules which are typically 10-40 mm across but can vary from 1mm to over 150 mm in diameter and are in a sandy layer up to 70 cm thick.